Preparing for Winter: Emergency Preparedness Checklist

 Check and top off fluid levels, including the antifreeze level in your radiator, windshield washer fluid, and oil.
 Cold temperatures can cause fluids to deplete faster.

-We never know how an emergency situation will affect us.
+We never know how an emergency will affect us.
 Make it a point to keep your gas tank at least above half full.
 If you’re caught in a storm and travel is much slower and uses precious gasoline, or you’re at home but directed to evacuate, having enough gas to get you to safety is critical.

 Pack an Emergency Kit